ESCSS-labs/ESCSS-SCSS/README.md

 ### Are you a Tailwind killer?

-No, escss-awaken is designed to integrate the CSS ecosystem to help developers feel less frustration. if you understand deeply in escss-awaken, it works with Tailwind pretty well(size、develop speed..)
+No, escss-awaken is designed to integrate the CSS ecosystem to help developers feel less frustration. if you understand deeply in escss-awaken, it works with Tailwind pretty well.

 ## Installation